 - How the Cheesecake Factory fared when put to the Nima Sensor test.

-The Nima Sensor is a portable gluten detecting device that allows you to test your food for gluten.
-You simply put a small piece of your food in the single-use test capsule, and in 1-2 minutes, Nima will tell you if it finds hidden gluten in your food.
+The Nima Sensor is a portable gluten-detecting device that allows you to test your food for gluten.
+You put a small piece of your food in the single-use test capsule, and in 1-2 minutes, Nima will tell you if it finds hidden gluten.
 It’s highly accurate for detecting even small amounts of gluten.

-Before investing in a Nima Sensor, please check out the new kids on the block: ALLIS Sensor and The Allergy Amulet.
-Please also note that the Nima Sensor went out of business, but is now back under new ownership (as of September 2021).
+Before investing in a Nima Sensor, please check out The Allergy Amulet.
+Please also note that the Nima Sensor went out of business in 2020 but is now back under new ownership (as of September 2021).

 Does Cheesecake Factory Have a Gluten-Free Menu?

-When examining the Cheesecake Factory menu (at Park Meadows Mall in Colorado), I noticed it had a “GF upon request” logo next to many of the items, indicating that these items could be made gluten free, upon request.
+When examining the Cheesecake Factory menu (at Park Meadows Mall in Colorado), I noticed it had a “GF upon request” logo next to many of the items, indicating that these items could be made gluten free upon request.
+Remember, when you see “GF upon request,” you must request that the item be gluten-free.

-Additionally, my server showed me a purple slip of paper he said he had to fill out when someone conveys they cannot eat gluten.
-It’s a checklist that the cook preparing my meal must run through.
-Here is what it looks like:
+Additionally, my server showed me a purple slip of paper he said he fills out when someone conveys that they are gluten free.
+It’s a checklist that the cook preparing my meal will run through.
+Here’s what it looks like:

 What to Order

-The extensive gluten-free selection includes salads, burgers, steaks, pastas, tacos, corn tamale cakes, Shepherd’s pie and even two different gluten-free cheesecakes for dessert.
+With such a vast menu, it’s no surprise that there are plenty of [potentially] gluten-free options to choose from.
+The extensive gluten-free selection includes salads, burgers, steaks, pasta, tacos, corn tamale cakes, Shepherd’s pie, and even two gluten-free cheesecakes for dessert.

-Additionally, you can eat the French fries as my server told me that all fries are cooked in a dedicated fryer at the Cheesecake Factory (no worry of cross contamination in the deep fryer).
+Additionally, you can eat the French fries as my server told me all fries are cooked in a dedicated fryer at the Cheesecake Factory (no worry of cross-contamination in the deep fryer).
+Of course, check with your Cheesecake Factory location to confirm the status of the fryer.

 Nima Sensor Testing